Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 with $g_V = 2 s_w^2 - 1/2$, $g_A=-1/2$, and $\Gamma_Z$ is the total width of the $Z$ boson.
 The process where an ALP is radiated off an initial-state electron exhibits an additional suppression of $(m_e^2/s)$.

-The integrated cross section of $e^+ e^-\to\gamma a$ below the $Z$ pole is dominated by the photon contribution, proportional to $c_{\gamma \gamma}$, while above the $Z$ pole the process proportional to $c_{\gamma Z}$ also contributes.
+The integrated cross section of $e^+ e^-\to\gamma a$ below the $Z$ pole is dominated by the photon contribution, which is proportional to $c_{\gamma \gamma}$, while above the $Z$ pole the process proportional to $c_{\gamma Z}$ also contributes.
 Combining these measurements at low and high energies therefore enables us to access these couplings separately.
 At the $Z$ pole, the cross section becomes

-The contribution from the $Z$ boson propagator is enhanced by $(m_Z^2/\Gamma_Z^2) \sim 1336$ which allows one to directly access the coupling $c_{\gamma Z}$ (as long as $c_{\gamma \gamma}$ is not much bigger than $c_{\gamma Z}$).
+The contribution from the $Z$ boson propagator is enhanced by $(m_Z^2/\Gamma_Z^2) \sim 1336$, which allows one to directly access the coupling $c_{\gamma Z}$ (as long as $c_{\gamma \gamma}$ is not much bigger than $c_{\gamma Z}$).
 ALPs can also be produced in exotic decays of $Z$ and Higgs bosons \cite{Bauer:2017ris,Bauer:2018uxu,Cacciapaglia:2021agf}.
 The exotic decay rates are given by

 Once produced, ALPs lead to a variety of signatures inside the detector.
-Long-lived ALPs, for example, escape the detector and lead to a signature with missing momentum.
-Short-lived ALPs may decay into gauge bosons, leptons, and quarks inside the detector.
-The photon and lepton decay channels are shown in Fig.~\ref{fig:ALPsDecayFeynmanDiagram}.
+Very long-lived ALPs, for example, escape the detector and lead to a signature with missing momentum.
+ALPs with somewhat shorter lifetimes may decay into gauge bosons, leptons, and quarks inside the detector.
+The photon and lepton decay channels are shown in Figure~\ref{fig:ALPsDecayFeynmanDiagram}.
 Their corresponding decay widths are given by

-ALP decay into hadrons can be computed perturbatively for relatively large ALP masses, i.e., $m_a \gg \Lambda_{\text{QCD}}$.
+An ALP decay into hadrons can be computed perturbatively for relatively large ALP masses, i.e., $m_a \gg \Lambda_{\text{QCD}}$.
 The decay width into bottom quarks specifically is given by

 and similarly for $\Gamma(a\to c\bar c)$.
-The future FCC-ee will not be able to produce significant numbers of ALPs that are heavy enough to decay in two top quarks.
 The decay rate into light quarks ($u$, $d$, $s$) can be computed using quark-hadron duality and is given by~\cite{Spira:1995rr,Bauer:2017ris}

 where the ALP couplings to both gluons and quarks contribute via